Paying Down Credit Card Balances to Boost Credit Scores

 Paying down credit card balances is just one aspect of responsible credit management.
 Additionally, your credit scores may only improve over time.
 However, you can see positive changes with patience and continued responsible credit use.

-Paying Down Credit Card Balances During The Mortgage Process
+Paying Down Credit Card Balances During the Mortgage Process

 If you plan on applying for a mortgage loan very soon and have higher debt-to-income ratios, paying off your credit cards is recommended.
 Ensure the credit bureaus have zero balances reported on your credit report if you do not want to close out your credit cards.
 After you close your mortgage, there is no restriction on why you cannot open credit cards.